Life Insurance after a Cerebral Embolism.

 - Have you been diagnosed with any other pre-existing medical conditions?

-- What is your current height and weight?
+- What are your current height and weight?

 - Are you currently working now?

-- In the past 12 months have you applied for or received any form of disability benefits?
+- In the past 12 months, have you applied for or received any form of disability benefits?

 As you can see, there are many factors that can come into play when trying to determine what kind of “rate” an individual might qualify for once it has been determined that an applicant has suffered from a previous cerebral embolism.

 This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you for a minute or two.

 There are a few “assumptions” that one can make that will generally hold true once it has been determined that an individual has been diagnosed with a previous cerebral embolism.